-125 - Only 4-H youth who have pre-registered to participate in the "4-H Meat Bird Project" through the 4-H office may enter this class.
+150--Only 4-H youth who have pre-registered to participate in the "4-H Meat Bird Project" through the 4-H office may enter this class.
 This entry must consist of the birds purchased through the 4-H Office.
 Youth may enter up to 2 pens of meat birds.
-(A pen is 3 birds) Youth must pre-enter on Animal Entry Form by August 1st.
+(A pen is 3 birds) Youth must pre-enter on Animal Entry Form by August 2nd.
+Market animals may not be shown in a breed class.